obsidianmd/obsidian-help/en/Obsidian/Community code of conduct.md

 If our moderators witness or receive a report about [[#other offenses]], we will contact the member involved to explain why their behavior was unacceptable, and warn them that a second code of conduct violation will result in us removing them from the official Obsidian community channels.

+## Appealing a ban

+If you believe you were banned in error, you may [[Help and support#Contact Obsidian support|contact Obsidian support]] with your Discord, Forum, or Reddit username, along with the date of the ban.
+A member of the Obsidian team will review your case with the moderating team and provide a decision once the review is complete.

+Please note that all appeal decisions are final and cannot be further appealed.

 ## Credits

 Our Code of Conduct is heavily based on [Recurse Center's Code of Conduct](https://www.recurse.com/code-of-conduct).

 ## Changelog

+- **2024-09-25**: Added timeouts, and ban appeal.
 - **2024-09-12**: Added nicknames and avatars to [[#Other offenses]].
 - **2024-02-23**: Updated [[#Unsolicited messages to community members]] to indicate when it is appropriate to direct message a community member.
 - **2023-10-28**: Moved blatant -isms from "Other offenses" to "Serious offenses", meaning they’re now bannable on first offense.